Back to Blog

 Typical day rate: €250–400

-Why it pays well: 5G rollout and ongoing network maintenance keep telecom tower work in steady demand.
-Towers are tall (30–100m+), often in remote locations, and require technicians comfortable with exposed climbing and antenna handling.
-Rope access skills complement tower climbing certification.
+Why it pays well: 5G rollout keeps telecom tower work in steady demand.
+Towers are tall and often in remote locations.

 • Rigging skills for antenna installation